tyconsulting/blog.tyang.github.io/_posts/2014-10-04-updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0.md

 <h3>New RunAs Profile for Low-Privilege Environments</h3>
 Since almost all of the workflows in the ConfigMgr 2012 Client management packs require local administrative access to access various WMI namespaces and registry, it will not work when the OpsMgr agent RunAs account does not have local administrator privilege.

-Separate RunAs accounts can be created and assigned to the “ConfigMgr 2012 Client Local Administrator RunAs Account” profile.
+Separate RunAs accounts can be created and assigned to the "ConfigMgr 2012 Client Local Administrator RunAs Account" profile.

 RunAs Account Example: